William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The small medieval village settlement lay along Witton Lane by the parish church on a dry gravel terrace above the floodplain of the River Tame.
 The medieval open fields, Church Parke, Crosse Field and Farther Field lay west of Aston Hall, and Lozells Wood was the common waste where the local peasants had rights of pasture.

 The first documentary evidence of this manor is found in the Domesday Book where it is listed as Estone, a name which derives from the Old English est tun, 'east farm'.
-This seems to indicate that Aston was a secondary settlement set up by an expanding mother-village to the west.
+This suggests that Aston may have been a secondary settlement set up by an expanding mother-village to the west.

 However, which settlement Aston was east of is not known: Wednesbury, perhaps, a fortified settlement, whose pre-Christian name derives from the Anglo-Saxon god Woden.
 A glance at the map suggests other alternatives: possibly Oldbury, whose name means 'the old (fortified) town.'